ice09/blockchainers-tech-sources/content/posts/asset-financing-with-stable-settlements.md

 ## Recap: Fully Automated Bankless Asset Financing

-This post shows how to do a Accounts Receivable Financing fully automated, bankless and permissionless.
+This post shows how to do a Accounts Receivable Purchase fully automated, bankless and permissionless.
 What's the catch?

 The xDai Chain has a "market cap" of $1.4 mio.
 DAI and $14 mio.
 ERC-20/NFT.
 This is not really much, especially for B2B applications.
 The Chain's operation mode is not permission-less, there are well-known validators which [are listed](https://www.xdaichain.com/about-xdai/news-and-information/current-xdai-validators), but this is far away from a permission-less, economic-incentivized, established PoW chain like Ethereum.